jeetsukumaran/DendroPy/doc/source/glossary.rst

         By definition, the seed node does not have a :term:`parent node`.
-It is the node at which algorithms on the tree begin, since as a data structure, one can only pass from :term:`parent node` to :term:`child nodes`.
+It is the node at which algorithms on the tree begin, since as a data structure, one can only pass from :term:`parent node` to :term:`child nodes <child node>`.
 If the tree is :term:`rooted`, then the seed node is equivalent to the root of the tree.

-    height
+    node height
         The height of a node is the length of the longest downward path to a leaf from that node.
 The height of the root is the height of the tree.
         The depth of a node is the length of the path to its root (i.e., its root path).
-This is commonly needed in the manipulation of the various self-balancing trees, AVL Trees in particular.
 The root node has depth zero, leaf nodes have height zero, and a tree with only a single node (hence both a root and leaf) has depth and height zero.
 Conventionally, an empty tree (tree with no nodes, if such are allowed) has depth and height 1.

+    path
+    path length
+    path weight
+    unweighted path
+    weighted path
+        In the context of :term:`trees <tree>`, the number or sum of lengths of :term:`edges <edge>` connecting two :term:`nodes <node>`.
+An *unweighted* path length is just the number of :term:`edges:, while a *weighted* path length or path weight is the sum of :term:`edge lengths
+        <edge length>`.

     rooted
-        A state of a :term:`tree` in which its :term:`seed node` represents the most-recent common ancestor of all the :class:`leaf nodes` on the tree.
+        A state of a :term:`tree` in which its :term:`seed node` represents the most-recent common ancestor of all the :term:`leaf nodes <leaf node>` on the tree.

     schema
         The format or syntax of serialized phylogenetic or related data.